 Conclusion

 There is nothing more disturbing than your Jeep not starting when you need it the most.
-The fact that it still has power and not starting means that the problem is not the battery or fuel.
-So, you don’t need to jump-start it.
-Other than the battery, there are lots of things that can prevent your Jeep from starting.
-Therefore, before you call an expert, you can troubleshoot the problem and solve it.
-The issue may be loose wires or corroded battery terminals, which you can take care of and save some cash.
+The fact that it is not starting despite having power means that the problem is not with the battery or the fuel, so you don’t need to jump-start it.